Alexis is a special education teacher and a Jacklyn of all trades. She enjoys traveling, writing, and playing the violin.

 - Volunteering in the community

 The college that I went to required us to complete several hours of volunteer work to get our degree.
 You read that right, it was part of our final thesis that was connected to our degree.
-While this program has been disbanded since and seems high schoolesque, the benefits and overall experience was phenomenal.
-I was able to get job experience, network and explore other career options.
-I currently still volunteer for one organization that I started at in my senior year of college!
+While this program has been disbanded since and seems high school-esque, the benefits and overall experience were phenomenal.
+I was able to get job experience, network, and explore other career options.
+I currently still volunteer for one organization that I started with in my senior year of college!

 If you’re in college or heading there, look into joining an organization this semester.
-A google search or college community board will yield a couple organizations in your area.
+A Google search or college community board will yield a couple of organizations in your area.
 If you don’t like it, then try another one out later.
-Keep in mind that some can be one time stints, but others do require a commitment of a set amount of time.
+Keep in mind that some can be one-time stints, but others do require a commitment of a set amount of time.
 Having opportunities in multiple sectors can also be very beneficial.
-For example, volunteering one semester in an after school program and another as a fundraiser at a local non-profit.
-The experience and sheer fact you’re making a difference is almost always worth every minute!
+For example, volunteering one semester in an after-school program and another as a fundraiser at a local non-profit.
+The experience and sheer fact you’re making a difference are almost always worth every minute!

 Have you ever wanted to take a class on cyber security but your major is Psychology?
 Or maybe you want to learn how to make pottery, speak another language or learn what Behavior Analysis is.
 College is the perfect time to do that exploration.

-During my undergrad years, I took 2-3 college classes that had nothing to do with my two majors or minor and I throughly enjoyed them.
-It can make you a more well-rounded student and you never know what you’ll learn about yourself or interests when you take a class outside of the prescribed coursework.
+During my undergrad years, I took two to three college classes that had nothing to do with my two majors or minor and I thoroughly enjoyed them.
+It can make you a more well-rounded student and you never know what you’ll learn about yourself or your interests when you take a class outside of the prescribed coursework.

 As an added bonus, a fun class means you’ll likely be enjoying the material and get a higher grade too, right?